-No. You will need to eat a little more than usual to ensure that the baby can develop healthily, but you don’t need to eat twice as much.
+No. You will need to eat a little more than usual to ensure that the baby can develop healthily but you don’t need to eat twice as much.
 This could lead to excess baby weight, which can create complications later.
-If you’re not over or under weight, you will need about 300 to 500 kcal more every day in the second and third trimester.
+If you’re not over- or underweight, you will need about 300 to 500 kcal more every day in the second and third trimester.

 Some women are afraid to put on weight or think that if they eat less, labour will be easier and they won’t have to work hard to get rid of the baby weight.
 But this can lead to serious complications for the mum as well as the baby, so you should avoid dieting or starving yourself.

 Make sure that you wash your fruits and vegetables well before eating them.
 If you get sick easily, you might want to stay away from salads and uncooked vegetables.
-Your raw chicken and poultry shouldn’t touch any other food, and you need to wash knifes and plates that have touched raw poultry thoroughly before using them for other food.
+Your raw chicken and poultry shouldn’t touch any other food, and you need to wash knives and plates that have touched raw poultry thoroughly before using them for other food.

-You should stay away from alcohol, cigarettes and other drugs when you’re pregnant.
+You should stay away from alcohol, cigarettes, and other drugs when you’re pregnant.
 Those can seriously harm your baby.

-Also avoid eating raw or undercooked eggs, fish and meat, liver and other innards and drinking coffee and other drinks with caffeine.
+Also avoid eating raw or undercooked eggs, fish and meat, liver and other innards, and drinking coffee and other drinks with caffeine.
 When you drink milk and eat cheese, make sure that it has been pasteurised (heated after milking to kill bacteria).
 Because it can contain mercury, you shouldn’t have more than two portions of fish a week.

-Also, not that you would eat it (!), but if you have a cat, don’t clean the litter box.
+Also, not that you would eat it, but if you have a cat, don’t clean the litter box.
 Bacteria in the cat poo can make your baby sick.

-There are a few things you can do to reduce the nausea.
+There are a few things you can do to reduce nausea.
 Try to eat very small meals.
 Eating in the morning, right after getting up, can settle an uneasy stomach.
-Small sips of ginger tea can help with the nausea.
+Small sips of ginger tea can help with nausea.
 And in general, only eat what you feel like eating.
 You might want to eat only bland food, or have strange cravings – that’s all okay!